 As a result, gathering your students’ questions through a Q&A slide will help you discover any gaps in knowledge among your students and address them as necessary.

 Also Read: How To Host A Successful Q&A Online

 We hope that you are inspired and that you will subsequently try some of these interactive activities in your classroom.

 Since there are literally no fixed number of ways to use live polls, your imagination is the only limit.
-Get your creative juice flowing and create fun and engaging lessons for your students, now with 15% off any plan with the code AHACLASSPOLLS2021.
+Get your creative juices flowing and create fun and engaging lessons for your students, now with 15% off any plan with the code AHACLASSPOLLS2021.